mroberts1/BOOTSTRA.386/manual/index.md

 "shhh!!" he scolds me, "it's a full moon, the spirits are settling."

-"Really" I whisper, "really, Grace is a research scientist.
+"Really" I whisper, "really, Grace is an ex-Navy research scientist.
 Not Madame Blavatsky."
 Orion hands me a velvet shawl, "put this on and sit down.
 Look forward and focus on your breathing."

 I'm too tired to fight.
 I slept in the parking lot last night, we were in Vegas yesterday.
 I'm fine.
 Let's do this.